N720720/lindemann/README.md

 If you don't have a hpc environment available to distribute the workload, I added multiprocessing to parallize the tasks if you are using your local machine.
 Just add more than one filename with the -t flag.
 Currently multiprocessing is only implemented for the -t flag, due to the memory issues mentioned above.

+**Arguments**:

+* `TRJFILE...`: The trajectory file(s).
+If no other option is selected, the lindemann index is calculated for the trajectory.
+Equivalent to the -t option.
+If you pass more than one trajectory they will be calculated in parallel.
+Only works with no flag or -t flag.   [required]

 **Options**:

-* `-t`: Calculates the Lindemann-Index for the Trajectory file
+* `-t`: Calculates the Lindemann-Index for the Trajectory file(s)  [default: False]
-* `-f`: Calculates the Lindemann-Index for each frame.
+* `-f`: Calculates the Lindemann-Index for each frame.  [default: False]
-* `-a`: Calculates the Lindemann-Index for each atom for each frame.
+* `-a`: Calculates the Lindemann-Index for each atom for each frame.  [default: False]
-* `-p`: Returns a plot Lindemann-Index vs. Frame.
+* `-p`: Returns a plot Lindemann-Index vs. Frame.  [default: False]
-* `-l`: Saves the individual Lindemann-Index of each Atom in a lammpstrj, so it can be viewed in Ovito.
+* `-l`: Saves the individual Lindemann-Index of each Atom in a lammpstrj, so it can be viewed in Ovito.  [default: False]
 * `-v, --version`: Prints the version of the lindemann package.
-* `-ti, -timeit`: Uses timeit module to show running time
+* `-ti, -timeit`: Uses timeit module to show running time  [default: False]
-* `-m, --mem_use`: Calculates the memory use.
-Run it before you use any of the cli functionality despite the -t flag
+* `-m, -mem_use`: Calculates the memory use.
+Run it before you use any of the cli functionality despite the -t flag  [default: False]
 * `--help`: Show this message and exit.

 ## Demo